 First off, Spina Bifida diagnosis is not the parent’s fault.
 Every woman of childbearing age is at risk of having a pregnancy affected by a birth defect.
 Birth defects can’t be prevented; the risk can only be reduced.
 While there is no single known cause for Spina Bifida, scientists and doctors believe that it occurs from a complex mix of genetic and environmental factors present very early in the pregnancy (by the fourth week).
 It’s important to know that neural tube defects like Spina Bifida are not entirely understood, and Spina Bifida is not caused by a parent’s actions.

 Ensure you are meeting with the appropriate medical professionals when you learn about Spina Bifida.
 Nothing is worse than googling your information.”

-Do make sure that the information you gather is from a trusted, experienced source, and that you follow the advice of health and medical professionals who are knowledgeable about Spina Bifida.
-Search our list of clinics and providers, and contact our National Resource Center for more information, including how to connect with parents and caregivers who have been in your shoes.
+- You’ve already heard this, but we can’t emphasize this enough – Do make sure that the information you gather is from a trusted, experienced source, and that you follow the advice of health and medical professionals who are knowledgeable about Spina Bifida.
+Search our list of clinics and providers, and you can contact our National Resource Center for any information or direction, including how to connect with parents and caregivers who have been in your shoes.

-Don’t exhaust yourself trying to determine exactly what the future holds.
-A diagnosis of Spina Bifida is a lot to take in.
-While you can’t help but wonder what having a child with Spina Bifida will be like, it’s important to take one step at a time.
+- Don’t exhaust yourself trying to determine exactly what the future holds.
+A diagnosis of Spina Bifida and a new baby with Spina Bifida is a lot to take in.
+While you can’t help but wonder what having a future with a child living Spina Bifida will be like, it’s important to take one step at a time.

 Reading for Expectant Parents